florianfesti/boxes/CONTRIBUTING.rst

 To serve website, run :code:`scripts/boxesserver` script.

-You can set the BOXES_GENERATOR_PATH environment variable to add custom generators if you cannnot easily copy them in the sources / system installation.
+You can set the BOXES_GENERATOR_PATH environment variable to add custom generators if you cannot easily copy them in the sources / system installation.

 Reporting bugs